hxu296/EfficientIMM/README.md

 ## Expected Results
 After experiments finish, new directories will be created:
 - `strong-scaling-logs-ic-eimm`: Efficient IMM, IC model
-- `strong-scaling-logs_lt-eimm`: Efficient IMM, LT model
+- `strong-scaling-logs-lt-eimm`: Efficient IMM, LT model
-- `strong-scaling-logs_ic-ripples`: Ripples, IC model
+- `strong-scaling-logs-ic-ripples`: Ripples, IC model
-- `strong-scaling-logs_lt-ripples`: Ripples, LT model
+- `strong-scaling-logs-lt-ripples`: Ripples, LT model

 Each JSON file in the directory will contain the raw experiment results.
 To summarize and compare results, run the following command to print a human readable speedup summary table to stdout.
 This will also generate a summary performance breakdown and the best performance comparison in the `results` directory in the project root, similar to `Table III` of the paper.